 If you’ve noticed that your cheesecake appears to be runny, then you’re probably worried that everything is ruined.
 It’s very possible that you did something wrong, but there might still be some ways to fix it.

 Sometimes it’s best to stay calm and try some simple things that can make a difference.
-If you keep reading, you’ll see several practical ideas that can sometimes fix the issue of a cheesecake not setting right.
+If you keep reading, you’ll see several practical ideas that can typically fix the issue.

 Refrigerate the Cheesecake for Longer

 Does it seem like the cheesecake has set a little bit but not quite enough?
 This is more common than you might think, and it might be that the cheesecake is just a bit runny.

 In this situation, you might wish to try refrigerating it overnight.
 This could help the cheesecake to finish setting, and it might be in good shape when the morning comes.

 Typically, you’re supposed to refrigerate a cheesecake for a few hours before you try to eat it anyway.
 It’s possible that there isn’t anything wrong with it if you forgot to do that.

 In fact, some cheesecakes are going to need to refrigerate for longer periods of time due to how thick they are.
 If the one you made is quite thick, you should try to let it refrigerate for eight hours or longer to see if it will set properly.